Little Caesars Arena: Subsequent arena developments

+The District Detroit and surrounding area

-As of 2025, beyond a new Little Caesars world headquarters across from Comerica Park, the Wayne State University Mike Ilitch School of Business neighboring Little Caesars Arena (both of which have ties to the Ilitch family), and an office building, little of the promised redevelopment tied to the arena has materialized.
+As of 2026, beyond a new Little Caesars world headquarters across from Comerica Park, the Wayne State University Mike Ilitch School of Business neighboring Little Caesars Arena (both of which have ties to the Ilitch family), a renovated Eddystone Building, and an office building, little of the promised redevelopment tied to the arena has materialized.
+The lack of progress prompted The Guardian to write an article about the situation in 2018.
+The following year, Real Sports with Bryant Gumbel notably pointed out that zero housing had been built at that point.
+Construction had and remains stalled on housing that was to adjoin two new arena parking garages, directly across from the arena.

+To prevent further demolition of nearby existing buildings, Detroit City Council approved a historic designation in July 2018.
+In late 2021, the Eddystone reopened as an apartment building.
+Originally set to open in 2018 as part of the agreement to demolish the next door Park Avenue Hotel, a revised agreement was made in 2019 that included a surety bond to be used in the event of any further delays.
+It marked just the third building Illitch entities had restored, after the Fox Theatre and Hockeytown Cafe.
+A new development agreement was approved by Detroit City Council in 2023.
+However, as of 2026, only one of the 10 proposed projects from that agreement was underway.

 Budget

 It was originally announced that Little Caesars Arena would cost $450 million to construct, on top of an additional $200 million for constructing the new district. $285 million of the total $650 million cost would be public funds, with $365.5 million in private funding.

 On May 23, 2017, it was reported that the cost of the arena had risen to $862.9 million.

 In June 2017, a lawsuit was filed by Robert Davis and city clerk candidate D. Etta Wilcoxon, seeking to prohibit the use of school property tax revenue to fund Little Caesars Arena and the new Pistons headquarters without a public vote.
 The money had originally been approved by voters only for use by Detroit Public Schools Community District to cover operational expenses.
 District Judge Mark A. Goldsmith dismissed much of the suit, ruling that the plaintiffs lacked standing to sue over the issue.
 The judge did, however, allow an unrelated count, alleging violations of the Equal Protection Clause by the DPSCD against Davis, to move forward.

 The DDA, which owns the arena, uses an estimated $15 million annually in state school taxes to repay Michigan State.